debug-sharp/desharp/README.md

   - alert
   - emergency
   - javascript
-- favourite editor to open files from html output by `editor://` protocol (MSVS2015 by default)
+- favourite editor to open files from html output by `editor://` protocol (MSVS by default)

 ### Configuration examples